 Fellow and Prospective Members,

-The following slate of Officers and Committee Members were elected at our annual meeting following the Fall Classic:
+The following slate of officers was elected at our annual meeting

 Treasurer – Paul Pedemonti

 2022 Season Passes and Men’s Club Greens Fees: Barry Wilson has advised us that Greens Fees for Men’s Club Events in 2021 will be $40 for walkers and $48 with a cart.
 This is a significant discount from the $59 that the public pays on the weekends.
 Course Memberships are also available at the following pricing: